Keyword clustering is one of the most powerful SEO content tactics you can deploy on your website.

 In the case of PerkUp, it's clear that quality content at scale works a treat.

 To create a big content plan you should really use keyword clustering.
-It will help you identify article ideas, group keywords based on semantic relationships, and avoid keyword cannibalisation.
+It will help you identify article ideas, group keywords based on semantic relationships (see semantic SEO), and avoid keyword cannibalisation.

 Keyword clustering will also give you full visibility on the scale of a content project.
 How much content do you actually need to effectively cover a subject area?
 This will help define budget.